-- 28. Personal information controllers should protect personal information that they hold with appropriate safeguards against risks, such as loss or unauthorized access to personal information, or unauthorized destruction, use, modification or disclosure of information or other misuses.
+- 28. Personal information controllers should protect personal information that they hold with appropriate safeguards against risks, such as loss or unauthorized access to personal information, unauthorized or destruction, use, modification or disclosure of information or other misuses.
 Such safeguards should be proportional to the likelihood and severity of the harm threatened, the sensitivity of the information and the context in which it is held, and should be subject to periodic review and reassessment. - 28.
-This Principle recognizes that individuals whose personal information is entrusted to others are entitled to expect that their information be protected with reasonable security safeguards.
+This Principle recognizes that individuals personal information whose entrusted to others are entitled to expect that their information be protected with reasonable security safeguards.